AndrewChupin/Kitten/README.md

 - **Lifecycle Management** - there are a lot of helpers in library to mange lifecyle of **components/deps set/dep**

 ## How to make module system?
-Commonly you don't have to create a lot of modules in your application, especcialy if you are using Gradle.
+Commonly you don't have to create a lot of modules in your application, especially if you are using Gradle.
 </br>
 Try to create modules like a group of features.
 If some screen/parts are using in several modules, you can move it to common module.
 </br>